-Growing up I LOVED Play-doh, it would entertain me anytime, anywhere, always!
+Growing up, I LOVED Play-doh, and it would entertain me anytime, anywhere, always!
 One Christmas I got a complete Play-doh collection with about 20 different colors, when I was eating dessert my little cousin (not naming names, Kenzie!) got into the collection and mixed all the colors.
 I was devastated!!!
-I also will never forget the first time my Mom made homemade playdough, I thought she was a magician!
+I also will never forget the first time my mom made homemade playdough, I thought she was a magician!
 I remember how good the homemade playdough smelled, like something out of the kitchen…not out of a factory.
 I could not wait until my kids were old enough to play with the playdough and not eat it.
 We have finally reached that stage and have been creating some pretty cool homemade playdough recipes along the way!

 - 4 cups flour

 - 1 cup salt

 - 4 cups water